Conferences & Workshops

 The Scientists Center for Animal Welfare (SCAW) serves as an objective, credible source of information for the research community, the media, and the general public.
 This is done through our conferences, workshops and publications.
 SCAW two-day conferences will provide key findings and advances in research animal welfare, explore policy and management issues related to IACUCs and develop awareness of humane care and use of agricultural animals in research.

-SCAW and CITI Program at the University of Miami has partnered to develop a Student Scholarship Fund.
+SCAW and CITI Program has partnered to develop a Student Scholarship Fund.
 If you are a full time student and would like to attend any one of SCAW’s Workshops or Conferences click here for more information.